matthewjgoral/drum-journal/design.md

 * Attach optional metadata to notes
     * display metadata optionally and succinctly
 * Plan and document practice sessions
+    * Plan a session by putting patterns together
+    * Predefine time but allow to stop earlier or later
+    * Allow documenting impromptu ideas and patterns
 * Database to store songs and patterns
     * Save songs and patterns
     * Search by title, artist, metadata and specific notes (e.g. all songs that have a snare on the & of 3)